Local Resources

 Phone: (214) 828-9900

 The South Dallas Glaucoma Services Clinic was established so that nonprofit organizations who identify patients with glaucoma at any stage of the disease will have a place to refer patients for treatments regardless of their financial situation.
 They will be seen by some of the best glaucoma specialists in the world who are familiar with all forms of glaucoma management.
-The unique aspect of this program is that it provides patients who have been unable to receive care with a treatment path that will prevent vision loss and permanent disability.
+Moreover, this program provides patients who have been unable to receive care with a treatment path that prevents vision loss and permanent disability.

 Lion’s Sight and Tissue Foundation (Dallas, TX)